Mission & History

 The Museum’s first director, Mr. Chester H. Newkirk, made a significant impact on the development of the Museum’s programs, collections and services.
 During his 25 years of leadership (1956-1981), the collections of fine and decorative arts, toys, and American Indian artifacts were greatly enhanced.
 In 1964, having outgrown its fourth location, the Museum purchased Twin Oaks, the former Frelinghuysen estate.
 Today, the Georgian-style mansion functions as the heart of the Morris Museum’s operations.
 In 1969, the institution was renamed the Morris Museum of Arts and Sciences, reflecting its growing emphasis on visual art and the expansion of its offerings for all ages.
 In response to the Museum’s increasing activities, successful capital campaigns enabled additions to the facility to be built.
 In 1970, gallery space was expanded and a 312-seat theatre was added, which was later named the Bickford Theatre.
 In 1973, the Morris Museum became the first museum in New Jersey to be accredited by the American Association of Museums.
 In 1985, its name was changed to the Morris Museum.
 In 1990, the Museum complex was further expanded to 75,524 square feet.

-Today, the Morris Museum is the third largest museum in New Jersey and one of the State’s most dynamic cultural institutions, serving more than 350,000 persons each year, including 100,000 children.
-Audiences are drawn from fifteen counties throughout the state and reflect the social-economic and ethnic spectrum that define northern and central New Jersey.
+Today, the Morris Museum is the only accredited museum in the United States with a fully-rigged proscenium theatre and has the rare opportunity to integrate the performing arts into its museum programming.
+As one of New Jersey’s most dynamic cultural institutions, the Morris Museum and its Bickford Theatre serve more than 300,000 persons each year, two thirds of whom are children.
+Visitors are drawn from all twenty-one counties in the state and reflect the social-economic and ethnic spectrum that define northern and central New Jersey.